 Where do all these animals live?

-The current roster of available animals all live with the owner, Alex Rose.
+The current roster of available animals all live with the owner, Alex.
 We have experimented with having a separate facility, but it is much easier to provide their care with someone living with them full time and having our dedicated staff to assist with their care.
-Not to mention, Alex finds her quality of life much better in the presence of her animal friends.
+Not to mention, Alex finds their quality of life much better in the presence of their animal friends.
 As part of our exhibitor license with the USDA, we have a veterinarian who does a walk-through inspection once per year and a surprise inspection from a representative at least once per year as well.
 For the number of animals in our care, it takes a minimum of four hours a day and it costs about $15,000-$20,000 each year.

 Can we come visit your facility?

 No, we do not offer services at our facility.
 Our animals work very hard and we want their home to be their area to relax and enjoy themselves.
 By allowing frequent visitors, it would cause unnecessary stress.